Somya81/Salesforce-Capstone-Project/README.md

 ## 📌 Project Overview

 A simple CRM project to manage **customer complaints and feedback**.
-It allows customers to submit complaints, logs them in the system, assigns them to support agents, and tracks resolution status.
-Managers can monitor progress through dashboards and reports.
+Customers can submit their complaints through a form or portal, which are then logged in Salesforce as records.
+The support team works on resolving these complaints, and managers can track progress using dashboards and reports.

 ## ✨ Key Features

-* Complaint submission form
+* Complaint submission via form/portal (external)
+* Automatic logging in Salesforce CRM
-* Automatic assignment to support team
+* Auto-assignment to support team
 * Status updates: Pending, In Progress, Resolved
 * Notifications for pending complaints
 * Manager dashboards & simple reports

 ## 🎯 Goal

-To improve **response time, accountability, and customer satisfaction** by streamlining complaint handling in a CRM system.
+To improve **response time, accountability, and customer satisfaction** by streamlining complaint handling and resolution in a CRM system.